Introduction

 Materials:

-For variation only, short pieces of rope or yarn as used in
+For variation only, short pieces of

 "Walter the Waltzing Worm"